Abirii/Camara-Remote-Control/README.md

-# Controlling video speed with hand gestures
+# Camara remote control
-**Controlling the speed of a video with the number of fingers that are held up.**
+Controlling the speed of a video with the number of fingers that are held up, **and switch channels with hand wave**

  1 for backward.